jeremytammik/tbc/a/1834_2021_cloud_model_api.md

 With this information, you can save a local file opened in Revit to BIM 360 document management as a cloud model using the same Revit API call as above.

-Many thanks to the BIM 360 and Revit development teams for all their work on this and to Phil for putting together this valuable overview!
+Many thanks to the BIM 360 and Revit development teams for all their work on this and to Phil for putting together the valuable overview!